Ames-hub/AliceAM/README.md

 It was built with the idea of having a main "Alice" [Which anyone at all can invite](https://discord.com/api/oauth2/authorize?client_id=1198234471804182548&permissions=8&scope=bot+applications.commands)<br>
 But also a bot, which anyone can easily selfhost and add their own plugins to without much difficulty or even modify the bot's code entirely.

+Alice is meant to be able to make use of cutting-edge methods in moderation, including but not limited to Machine Learning AI, Trust-Distrust systems, and more.

 # Features
 AliceAM has a variety of Qualities and Features, some of which include
 - AutoModeration (Experimental)